 curl https://api.range.co/v1/teams -u $API_KEY:

 Your API keys carry the same privileges as your user account, so keep them secure!
+An admin's API keys will have different capabilities to a standard user account.
 Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

 All API requests must be made over HTTPS with TLS1.2 or higher.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.